MALAYSIA COUNTRY GUIDE

 Buying stocks in Malaysia is possible by opening a brokerage account in a nearby financial hub such as Singapore.
 You must be a resident or citizen of Malaysia to trade stocks here directly.

-Cities and Towns in Malaysia
+Cities and Neighborhoods in Malaysia

-Malaysia is divided into 13 states and three federal territories.
-The capital city of Kuala Lumpur is not only the largest and most developed city in the country but one of the most diverse and international cities in all of Asia.
+With a population of 7.2 million, Kuala Lumpur is one of the most diverse and international cities in all of Asia.

 Kuala Lumpur, or KL as it is often called, is one of the most important cities in the world for Islamic banking and has one of the largest oil and gas industries in Southeast Asia.